EthanEDev/reactjs-counter/README.md

 ## Installation

+### Using Create React App

-To get started with the project locally, follow these steps:
+To get started with the project locally using Create React App, follow these steps:

 1. **Clone the repository:**